Canadian Aboriginal syllabics

 Canadian syllabic writing, or simply syllabics, is a family of writing systems used with a number of indigenous Canadian languages of the Algonquian, Eskaleut, and (formerly) Athabaskan language families.
 These languages had no formal writing system previously.
 They are valued for their distinctiveness from the Latin script and for the ease with which literacy can be achieved.
 For instance, by the late 19th century the Cree had achieved what may have been one of the highest rates of literacy in the world.
-Syllabics are an abugida, where glyphs represent consonant–vowel pairs, determined by the rotation of the glyphs.
+Despite the name, the script is an abugida, where glyphs represent consonant–vowel pairs, determined by the rotation of the glyphs.
 They were created by linguist and missionary James Evans working with the Cree and Ojibwe.

 Canadian syllabics are currently used to write all of the Cree languages, including Eastern Cree, Plains Cree, Swampy Cree, Woods Cree, and Naskapi.
 They are used regionally for the other large Canadian Algonquian language, Ojibwe, as well as for Blackfoot.
 Among the Athabaskan languages further to the west, syllabics have been used at one point or another to write Dakelh (Carrier), Chipewyan, Slavey, Tłı̨chǫ (Dogrib), and Dane-zaa (Beaver).
 Syllabics have occasionally been used in the United States by communities that straddle the border.
 Among Inuit languages and dialects of the Canadian Arctic, they are used to write Inuktitut and are co-official with the Latin script in the territory of Nunavut.

 History

-Artist’s impression of James Evans teaching syllabic writing to Cree Indians, in a 20th-century Canadian illustration.
+Artist’s impression by Charles William Jefferys of James Evans teaching syllabic writing to Cree Indians, in a 20th-century Canadian illustration.

 Cree syllabics were created in a process that culminated in 1840 by James Evans, a missionary, probably in collaboration with Indigenous language experts.
 Evans formalized them for Swampy Cree and Ojibwe.
 Evans had been inspired by the success of Sequoyah's Cherokee syllabary after encountering problems with Latin-based alphabets, and drew on his knowledge of Devanagari and Pitman shorthand.
-Canadian syllabics would in turn influence the Pollard script, which is used to write various Hmong–Mien and Lolo-Burmese languages.
+Canadian syllabics in turn influenced the Pollard script, which is used to write various Hmong–Mien and Lolo-Burmese languages.
 Other missionaries were reluctant to use it, but it was rapidly indigenized and spread to new communities before missionaries arrived.

 A conflicting account is recorded in Cree oral traditions, asserting that the script originated from Cree culture before 1840.
 Per these traditions, syllabics were the invention of Calling Badger (Mistanaskowêw, ᒥᐢᑕᓇᐢᑯᐍᐤ), a Cree man.
 Legend states that Badger had died and returned from the spirit world to share the knowledge of writing with his people.
 Some scholars write that these legends were created after 1840.
 Cree scholar Winona Stevenson explores the possibility that the inspiration for Cree syllabics may have originated from a near-death experience of Calling Badger.
 Stevenson references Fine Day, cited in David G. Mandelbaum's The Plains Cree, who states that he learned the syllabary from Strikes-him-on-the-back, who learned it directly from Calling Badger.